ImpishDeathTech/GZDoomRun/README.md

 | DMFLAGS_DEFAULT                 | $3E750603 |

 The input accepts multiple parameters, and the program automatically caps-locks this input section, and converts - to _ so you have to press shift less.
 The same goes for the map choice input, which accepts the "E1M1" or "MAP01" formats.
+Relational constants for the difficulty level per-game could be implemented in the future.

-All GZDR settings are saved to the modcache, locaded in .config/gzdoom.
+All GZDR settings are saved to the modcache.json, under "exec", locaded in .config/gzdoom.

 And that's it!
 Now, Setting it up with steam is pretty easy.
 Go to your Library, and click Add Game at the bottom.
 A list of your applications should pop up and we can add GZDoom from there.